M7mdSh3banX/Important-Android-Utilities/hide-the-action-bar-and-change-status-bar-color.md

-# Hide the action bar and status bar
+# Hide the action bar and change status bar color
 > You can do it using both XML and Kotlin

 ## Changing from XML